-Curbing around the course is made from 100% recycled tires and every plant on display was intentionally chosen “for their native habitat qualities and to complement the existing self-seeded landscape.”
+In addition, the curbing around the course is made from 100% recycled tires and every plant on display was intentionally chosen “for their native habitat qualities and to complement the existing self-seeded landscape.”

-With sustainable neighbor, River Street Farm Collective (a 25,000 square foot space for composting, sustainable farming techniques, in addition to research and education), right next to Putting Green, there’s even more of an opportunity for visitors to engage in a conversation on climate change.
+With sustainable neighbor, River Street Farm Collective (a 25,000 square foot space for composting, sustainable farming techniques, in addition to research and education), right next to PUTTING GREEN, there’s even more of an opportunity for visitors to engage in a conversation on climate change.

 Where: River St. & North 1st St., Brooklyn